ChrisOldmeadow/AdaptiveTrials/index.md

 ## Examples ("pick the winner")

-.content-box-blue[ To evaluate the safety and effectiveness of a nine-valent human papillomavirus (HPV) vaccine, a clinical trial with adaptive dose selection was carried out (Chen et al. 2015).
+<content-box> To evaluate the safety and effectiveness of a nine-valent human papillomavirus (HPV)
+vaccine, a clinical trial with adaptive dose selection was carried out (Chen et al. 2015).
 The trial randomized subjects to one of three dose formulations of the nine-valent HPV vaccine or an active control, the four-valent HPV vaccine.
 An interim analysis was carried out to select one of the three dose formulations to carry forward into the second stage of the trial.
-The goal of the trial was to select an appropriate dose and confirm the safety and effectiveness of that dose in a timely manner.]
+The goal of the trial was to select an appropriate dose and confirm the safety and effectiveness of that dose in a timely manner.</content-box>